Mind and Body Practices for Fibromyalgia: What the Science Says

 Massage

-- A 2014 systematic review and meta-analysis of nine randomized controlled trials involving 404 participants with fibromyalgia syndrome found that massage therapy with a duration of 5 weeks or longer had beneficial immediate effects on improving pain, anxiety, and depression.
+- A 2014 systematic review and meta-analysis of 9 randomized controlled trials involving 404 participants with fibromyalgia syndrome found that massage therapy with a duration of 5 weeks or longer had beneficial immediate effects on improving pain, anxiety, and depression.

 - Massage therapy appears to have few risks when performed by a trained practitioner.
 However, massage therapists should take precautions with certain health conditions.